 Providing life planning, financial planning, generic or general advice on types of investments, financial education, publicly available surveys, studies, or information, lifetime cashflow forecasts, explanation of product features and benefits, producing financial accounts, generally are not regulated activities.
 In fact, everything a retail consumer needs to make well-informed decisions can be accessed without recourse to a financial intermediary.

 The financial intermediary tells the consumer what to do.
 Everything is done for you.
-And, that advice is typically to buy more product, for the adviser to tap into for fees.
+And, that advice is typically to buy more products, for the adviser to tap into for fees.
 Asking the adviser to run your money is seldom the best solution.

-For do-it-yourself investors, the provision of studies on low-cost investing, education on diversification and behavioural economics, and comparison surveys on accessible direct to consumer platforms, all ensure that they can make a well-informed decision on buying or selling investments.
+For do-it-yourself investors, the provision of studies on low-cost investing, education on diversification and behavioural economics, and comparison surveys on accessible direct-to-consumer platforms, all ensure that they can make a well-informed decision on buying or selling investments.

 When asked for an opinion on the buying and selling of a particular investment, the NIFP simply highlights the accessibility, options, features, benefits, and charges available to the investor of direct to consumer or advised routes for the investor to make a well-informed decision.

 9 times out of 10, the financial plan recommends "work" (what you do for a living) not products.
-That produces the all important income-producing asset.
+That produces the all-important income-producing asset.

-Artificial intelligence systems produce recommendations to increase income or reduce expenditure when there are shortfalls on income versus expenditure.
+Artificial intelligence systems produce recommendations to increase income or reduce expenditure when there are shortfalls in income versus expenditure.
 Conflicted remuneration financial intermediaries recommend selling you investment products instead, that they tap into and take a fee.
 Work creates wealth, not product.

 “Show me the incentives and I will show you the outcome.”
 That is a Charlie Munger quote about how incentives drive nearly everything.